Negros Occidental Tourist Attractions and Travel Guide

 Ever since the main source of economy of Negros Occidental is the sugar industry.
 In fact, the province is the source of sugar for almost half of the country which is why the place is said to be the “Sugarbowl of the Philippines”.
-Other industries/economy that Negros Occidental has are the fish industry, cottage industry, copper mines, oil factories, bottling plants, power generation, prawn culture, steel fabrication, aqua-culture ventures, agri-business, handicrafts and BPO industries.
-The province earns an average of 3.332 billion PHP by 2014, and this is why it became the highest earning province in the whole country at that said year.
+Other industries/economies that Negros Occidental has are the fish industry, cottage industry, copper mines, oil factories, bottling plants, power generation, prawn culture, steel fabrication, aqua-culture ventures, agri-business, handicrafts, and BPO industries.
+The province earns an average of 3.332 billion PHP by 2014, and this is why it became the highest-earning province in the whole country at that said year.

 Hiligaynon is the primary dialect of the locals while other spoken languages are Cebuano.
 Filipino and English are also used for official and educational purposes.
-Negrenses is how the residents of Negros are called.
-They mostly have pure or mixed Austronesian heritage; while the minorities have Chinese and/or Spanish heritage.
+Negrenses are how the residents of Negros Occidental are called.
+They mostly have a pure or mixed Austronesian heritage; while the minorities have Chinese and/or Spanish heritage.

-Around 1980, the sugar economy of Bacolod city suffered a great problem and to uplift the spirit of the locals and bring back the smiles that they are known for, a festival of a smile started – “MassKara Festival”.
+Around 1980, the sugar economy of Bacolod City, Negros Occidental suffered a great problem and to uplift the spirit of the locals and bring back the smiles that they are known for, a festival of a smile started – “MassKara Festival”.
 Masskara Festival is considered to be the happiest and colorful festival in the whole country.
 It is a month-long celebration that starts in the first week of October and will end on the fourth Sunday of the said month.
-Street parties, concerts, pageants, talent competition, trade fair, and food festivals are just a few of the many activities that can happen on this festival but the grandest event is the street dancing competition.
+Street parties, concerts, pageants, talent competitions, trade fairs, and food festivals are just a few of the many activities that can happen at this festival but the grandest event is the street dancing competition.
 The said competition gives a colorful environment due to the dancers’ colorful costumes and masks; Latin music is the rhythm that the dancers need to dance to.

-TOURIST DESTINATIONS / THINGS TO DO IN NEGROS OCCIDENTAL
+TOURIST SPOTS / THINGS TO DO IN NEGROS OCCIDENTAL

 Listed below are various travel guides and feature stories arrange according to the different cities and municipalities in Negros Occidental.